-Known internationally as the land of smiles (LOS), a new website that went live today, Thailand Travel Tragedies, is the sort of website sure to wipe the smiles off the faces off the people at the Tourism Authority of Thailand (TAT) when they return from the Songkran holidays.
+Known internationally as the land of smiles (LOS), a new website that went live today is sure to wipe the smiles off the faces of the people at the Tourism Authority of Thailand (TAT) when they return from the Songkran holidays.

 Thailand Travel Tragedies has been set up to “list all occurrences of fatalities or serious illness contracted [by foreigners] while visiting Thailand”, and is actively soliciting contributions from anyone with Thailand holiday fatality or serious injury tales to tell.

 The idea for the website evolved following the death from an as yet unexplained reason of 23-year-old New Zealand backpacker, Sarah Carter, in Chiang Mai earlier this year,

 Ms Carter is one of at least seven known deaths to have occurred earlier this year in the Northern Thailand city, with all having the Downtown Inn located in the Night Bazaar section of the city as a common factor.

 The names and the dates of death of people known to have either died at, or shortly after staying at the Downtown Inn in Chiang Mai are:

 Unnamed French woman aged between 23 and 33, reported to have died January 4, 2011 after using the facilities at The Downtown Inn.